PollBuddy/PollBuddy/PollBuddy-Server/backend/techList.md

 ## Influx
-This is a package to run InfluxDB in Node.js
+-package to run InfluxDB in Node.js

-We mainly use it to log the time it takes to for mongoDB to run and analyse any performance issues
+-We mainly use it to log the time it takes to for mongoDB to run and analyse any performance issues

 NPM Link: https://www.npmjs.com/package/influx